Ken-Kabutu/phase-3-sinatra-react-project/README.md

 * title: The title of the post.
 * content: The content of the post.
 * user_id: The ID of the user who created the post.

+## Contributing

+Contributions to the FitTech Gym backend are welcome!
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.
+We value your feedback and collaboration.

+##